-Application period for EPNS Fellowship 2021 is closed
+Application period for EPNS Fellowship 2022 is now open!

 Previous successful EPNS Fellows: https://www.epns.info/epns-fellowship-news/

-Fellowship type: the EPNS is offering 3 types of fellowship in 2021:
+Fellowship type: EPNS offers 3 types of fellowship in 2022:

-- Aicardi Fellowship: This very special fellowship will be awarded to one application which is of extreme quality for either a clinical elective or research project fellowship (mentioned above).
-Applicants should practice in Europe, but the fellowship can take place anywhere in the world, including somewhere outside Europe.
+- Aicardi Fellowship: This very special award will be given to one application which is of extreme quality.
+Applicant should practice in Europe, but the fellowship can take place anywhere in the world, including somewhere outside Europe.

-Number of EPNS Fellowship 2021 available: six: usually three Research and three Clinical (one of the six successful applicants may be awarded the Aicardi Fellowship).
+Number of EPNS Fellowship 2022 available: six: three Research and three Clinical (one of six successful applicants may be awarded the Aicardi Fellowship).

 Fellowship scope: 3-4 month’s fellowship in a specialised centre in Europe. (or outside Europe for the Aicardi Fellowship).

-Fellowship budget: 5,000 Euros per successful candidate (7,500 Euros for the Aicardi Fellowship – available to one candidate).
+Fellowship budget: 6,000 Euros (8,500 Euros for the Aicardi Fellowship – available to one candidate).

 - Location.
-The fellowship must take place in a European Country (or outside Europe for the Aicardi Fellowship); this is taken as the region for which the European Office of WHO is responsible http://www.euro.who.int/en/countries One centre can only receive a maximum of 2 EPNS Fellows in one year.
+The fellowship must take place in a European Country (or can be outside Europe for the Aicardi Fellowship).
+Europe is taken as the region for which the European Office of WHO is responsible http://www.euro.who.int/en/countries One centre can only receive a maximum of 2 EPNS Fellows in one year.
 The fellowship cannot take place in the same country the applicant currently practices.

 - EPNS membership.
-Candidates must have been an EPNS member for at least 6 months when the application period opened (the date the application period opened was 9 July 2020), with the 2020 membership fee paid at the date of application.
+Candidates must have been an EPNS member for at least 6 months when the application period opened (the date the application period opened is 6 May 2021 and therefore candidates MUST have been a member since before 6 November 2020), with the 2021 membership fee paid at the date of application.

-- Resident or young specialist of Paediatric Neurology (PN), less than 5 years after obtaining PN registration.
-PhD students who are not PN or training for PN do not qualify.
+- Resident or young specialist Less than 5 years (or 6 years for Fellowship 2022 due to the pandemic disruptions) after obtaining PN registration of Paediatric Neurology.
+PhD students who are not Paediatric Neurologists or training for Paediatric Neurology do not qualify.
 The scheme is targeted at those who are at the early stages of their training in the field of paediatric neurology.

 - Fluent in relevant language of the centre which will be hosting the fellowship.

-- Candidates cannot use the EPNS fellowship to continue/supplement an existing/ongoing fellowship.
+- Continuing a Fellowship.
+Candidates cannot use the EPNS fellowship to continue/supplement an existing/ongoing fellowship.
 This EPNS scheme is for new fellowships only.

 - A fellowship is strictly personal and cannot be transferred to another person.